gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > [!NOTE]
 > Remote tables are the virtual tables as in SDA(HANA) or the “link” as in **Azure Fabric**, which map to the physical objects locating in the remote system.
+> If you have a good understanding of the table's size and expected data growth, it's advisable to decide on partitioning when you create the table from the performance perspective.

 ## 1.1.
 Semantic Usage
 ![alt text](/DataBuilder/images/NewTable.png?raw=true)